djole07/Optimal-contol-for-pendulum-on-cart/README.md

 # LQR

 For stabilization we will use LQR controller.
 After stabilization, system will behave as showed in the picture down below.
 The input is step signal.
+Cart position is the blue curve, and the green curve is the angle.

 ![lqr](https://user-images.githubusercontent.com/70102890/169263920-257960d3-ca7a-4901-badf-17f0d0927c81.png)